Montage of a Dream Deferred (Langston Hughes )

 Procrastination (Cliff Crego)

-This poem has a visual component, so it is best if you go to his site.
+This poem has a visual component, so it is best if you go to his

 The Old Sailor (AA Milne)